coddingtonbear/jirafs/docs/source/getting_started.rst

-   ``jirafs submit`` really just runs ``jirafs commit`` followed by ``jirafs push`` (which itself runs ``jirafs pull`` to get your local copy up-to-date with what it saw in JIRA), so although ``jirafs submit`` is probably the path you want to take, feel free to use the lower-level more-git-like commands if you want.
+   ``jirafs submit`` really just runs ``jirafs commit`` followed by ``jirafs push`` (which itself runs ``jirafs pull`` to get your local copy up-to-date with what it saw in Jira), so although ``jirafs submit`` is probably the path you want to take, feel free to use the lower-level more-git-like commands if you want.

-Please consider this to be just a simple overview -- there are a variety of other commands you can run to have finer-grained control over how the issue folder is synchronized with JIRA; see :doc:`commands` for more details.
+Please consider this to be just a simple overview -- there are a variety of other commands you can run to have finer-grained control over how the issue folder is synchronized with Jira; see :doc:`commands` for more details.

 .. note::

-   If you are a VIM user, there is a :ref:`vim-plugin`  available that provides syntax highlighting for JIRA/Confluence's wikimarkup.
+   If you are a VIM user, there is a :ref:`vim-plugin`  available that provides syntax highlighting for Jira/Confluence's wikimarkup.

 .. _editing_fields: